Can The J. M. Smucker Company (SJM) Remain Competitive?

 SJM’s Market Performance

-SJM stocks went down by -1.70% for the week, with a monthly jump of 1.56% and a quarterly performance of 18.32%, while its annual performance rate touched 18.89%.
-The volatility ratio for the week stands at 1.43% while the volatility levels for the past 30 days are set at 1.85% for The J. M. Smucker Company.
-The simple moving average for the period of the last 20 days is -1.66% for SJM stocks with a simple moving average of 10.82% for the last 200 days.
+SJM stocks went up by 0.47% for the week, with a monthly jump of 2.91% and a quarterly performance of 19.24%, while its annual performance rate touched 18.04%.
+The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 1.88% for The J. M. Smucker Company.
+The simple moving average for the period of the last 20 days is 0.71% for SJM stocks with a simple moving average of 13.40% for the last 200 days.

 Analysts’ Opinion of SJM